 Inframammary: The surgeon makes a short, horizontal incision at the crease where the breast connects to the chest wall.

 Periareolar: The surgeon makes a small incision on the lower edge of the areola (the darker skin surrounding the nipple).

 There are 2 options available for implant placement:

 Subglandular placement: Your surgeon places implants behind the existing breast tissue, but in front of the pectoral muscle.

 Submuscular placement: Your surgeon places implants behind the pectoral muscle and the breast tissue.
 This is also termed a dual plane placement, as the muscle only covers the upper portion of the breast implant.

-Based on their advanced training and years of experience, our surgeons believe the optimal breast augmentation procedure involves the inframammary incision and a dual-plane, submuscular placement using cohesive silicone gel implants.
-Additionally, in some cases our surgeons may suggest using the patient's own fat to sculpt the final breast contours to ensure beautiful and symmetrical results.
+Based on their advanced training and years of experience, our surgeons believe the optimal breast augmentation procedure involves the inframammary incision and a dual-plane, submuscular placement using smooth, round, cohesive silicone gel implants.
+Additionally, in some cases, our surgeons may suggest using the patient's own fat to sculpt the final breast contours to ensure beautiful and symmetrical results.
 This combination produces the best results for a number of reasons:

 On the day of surgery, your surgeon will meet with you, address any remaining questions that you have, and make some marks on your chest to guide him during surgery.

 The procedure begins with the administration of general anesthesia.
 The surgeon will make the incision and create a pocket to encase the implant.
 After inserting the implants through the incisions, your surgeon views the breasts from multiple angles to ensure the results are aesthetically pleasing and symmetrical.
 He will then close the incisions and cover them with bandages before you are taken to the recovery room.